 "The results from the ATLAS-2M study mean that people living with HIV can maintain viral suppression with six total treatments per year instead of one daily 365 oral treatment per year," said Kimberly Smith, MD, head of research. and global development of ViiV Healthcare.

-Tests had evaluated bimonthly injection after certainty in monthly therapy as safety!
+Tests will evaluate the safety of bimonthly injection after certainty in monthly therapy!

 The formulations ViiV integrase injectable antiretrovirals, Cabotegravir, in addition to Janssen non-nucleoside reverse transcriptase inhibitor, Rilpivirine (sold in tablet form as Edurant) have been studied in people who switched from standard oral antiretroviral therapy with undetectable viral load to those who started HIV treatment for the first time.